jinsonvarghese/APTS/standard/1_Scope_Enforcement/README.md

 4. Kill switch activation MUST terminate all client-side agents, not just server-side processes.
 5. Client-side agents MUST be removable by the client at any time without requiring operator assistance or platform cooperation.
 6. All data collected by client-side agents MUST be subject to the same data handling, encryption, and retention requirements as server-side data.

-**Applicability:** This requirement applies to platforms that deploy client-side agents, sensors, or software components to target infrastructure.
-Platforms using API-based or network-based testing only MAY document a justified exemption.

 ### Verification